mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Base class: :py:obj:`mitsuba.Object`

-    Wrapper for the OptiX AI denoiser

-    The OptiX AI denoiser is wrapped in this object such that it can work directly with Mitsuba types and its conventions.

-    The denoiser works best when applied to noisy renderings that were produced with a Film which used the `box` ReconstructionFilter.
-With a filter that spans multiple pixels, the denoiser might identify some local variance as a feature of the scene and will not denoise it.

-    .. py:method:: __init__(self, input_size, albedo=False, normals=False, temporal=False, denoise_alpha=False)

     Constructs an OptiX denoiser

-        Parameter ``input_size`` (:py:obj:`mitsuba.ScalarVector2u`):
+    Parameter ``input_size``:
         Resolution of noisy images that will be fed to the denoiser.

-        Parameter ``albedo`` (bool):
+    Parameter ``albedo``:
         Whether or not albedo information will also be given to the denoiser.
 This parameter is optional, by default it is false.

-        Parameter ``normals`` (bool):
+    Parameter ``normals``:
         Whether or not shading normals information will also be given to the denoiser.
 This parameter is optional, by default it is false.

-        Parameter ``temporal`` (bool):
+    Parameter ``temporal``:
         Whether or not temporal information will also be given to the denoiser.
 This parameter is optional, by default it is false.

-        Parameter ``denoise_alpha`` (bool):
+    Parameter ``denoise_alpha``:
         Whether or not the alpha channel (if specified in the noisy input) should be denoised too.
 This parameter is optional, by default it is false.

     Returns:
         A callable object which will apply the OptiX denoiser.

     .. py:method:: mitsuba.OptixDenoiser.__call__(self, noisy, albedo, normals, to_sensor=None, flow, previous_denoised)

         Overloaded function.